archesproject/arches-her/README.md

    docker compose -f docker-compose-create-project.yml up  --abort-on-container-exit --exit-code-from aherproject \
       && docker compose -f docker-compose-create-project.yml down
    ```

+   > NOTE: The Arches project created using this approach will have its default template files renamed with the suffix `.default` to avoid conflicts with the Arches for HERs templates.
+If you want to use any of the default templates, you will need to remove the `.default` suffix from the file.

 3. Once the aher_project folder has been created, you can compose up the dependencies and the development container any time you want to run the application: